carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/README.md

 # Configurations and File System Setup
 1. Clone this git repository to an accessible workspace folder.
 2. Change into your repository workspace folder.
-3. Create a folder to stage project outputs: `mkdir ./work_dir`
+3. Create a folder to stage project outputs:

+    mkdir ./work_dir

-4. Create a folder for project credentials: `mkdir $HOME/.apigee-secure`
+4. Create a folder for project credentials:

+    mkdir $HOME/.apigee-secure

-5. Use the template `resources/project-credentials.yml.template` to create your credentials file: `cp resources/project-credentials.yml.template $HOME/.apigee-secure/argolis-credentials.yml`
+5. Use the following command with the template `resources/project-credentials.yml.template` to create your credentials file:

+    cp resources/project-credentials.yml.template $HOME/.apigee-secure/argolis-credentials.yml

 6. Update your credentials file with your GCP Organization ID, GCP Billing ID, project domain and admin user name.
 7. It is required that you `resources/override.yml` with your project name.
    Please note that the `FOLDER_DISPLAY_NAME` enables you to use a GCP folder under which to place your project.